Hamuko/anifunnel/README.md

 anifunnel implements fuzzy matching logic to allow the updating the work even if the titles aren't an exact match between your Plex library and Anilist.
 So for example "Boku no Hero Academia 6" can be matched against "Boku no Hero Academia (2022)" and "Uzaki-chan wa Asobitai! ω" can be matched against "Uzaki-chan wa Asobitai!
 Double".

+It's also possible to customise the management logic on a per-anime basis for tricky edge cases using a management interface.

 ## Usage

 ### Authorization